Programmable Logic Controller Systems (Manufacturing/Electrical Technology Module)

-> Participants not registered on the Degree may request an LIT Subject Certificate (Level 7, 5 Credits) on successful completion of the module.
+Participants not registered on the Degree may request a TUS Subject Certificate (Level 7, 5 Credits) on successful completion of the module.
 Participants registered for the Degree will receive ECTS credits for each group of modules successfully completed.
 Accumulation of 60 credits will lead to the Degree Award.

-> NOTE: This module may be completed as a stand-alone course, or it may be completed by eligible participants for credit towards the award of Bachelor of Engineering in Manufacturing Technology (Level 7) or Bachelor of Engineering in ELectrical Technology (Level 7).
+NOTE: This module may be completed as a stand-alone course, or it may be completed by eligible participants for credit towards the award of Bachelor of Engineering in Manufacturing Technology (Level 7) or Bachelor of Engineering in ELectrical Technology (Level 7).

 For Queries Relating to the Course